work.jpg

 Position requirements

-● Independently motivated who works well both on their own and in a small team environment.
+● Independently motivated who works well in a small team environment.

-● This position will pay $17 per hour, for an average of 15 hours per week.
+● This position will pay $16 per hour, housing provided, for the term of the position.

 The Camp Santanoni George Canon Internship